• Advertise

 Hold a screw up to your drill bit and mark with tape how deep you need to drill the holes.
 Drill slowly and when the edge of the tape hits the wood, stop and back your drill out.

-Once you have all your pilot holes drilled, screw in the legs.
-The legs I bought came with these snap on feet to protect the floor and keep the desk from sliding around.
+The hairpin legs I bought came with these snap-on feet to protect the floor and keep the desk from sliding around.
 It’s the little things…

 Finally, flip your desk over and enjoy!
 Step back and admire how handy you are 🙂

-This 20 inch school desk height works perfectly with a 15 inch seat height for the typical 5 – 10 year old.
 I bought these incredible wobble stools and they work perfectly.
 In case you’re not familiar, wobble stools are amazing for fidgety (re: all) kids and help them to work out the wiggles as they sit and attend to the task in front of them.
 Plus they look good and are fun to sit in.

 I hope this was helpful!
 If you decide to make this desk, let me know here or tag me on Instagram.